umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 If you are on a Professional plan you are entitled to support through the chat regarding implementation and issues with the CMS.

-With the Starter and standard plan you are only entitled to support regarding specific issues on Cloud.
+With the Starter and Standard plan you are only entitled to support regarding specific issues regarding the Cloud platform.

 Read about the [Umbraco Cloud plans](https://umbraco.com/pricing/) to learn more about this.